High-precision source characterization of intermediate mass-ratio black hole coalescences with gravitational waves: The importance of higher-order multipoles: Analysis setup

-We consider a network of three ground-based detectors: two Advanced LIGO detectors and the Advanced Virgo detector, all operating at their respective design sensitivities.
-To estimate the PDFs of BBH parameters $p(\btheta | d, H)$, we use the Bayesian inference package \texttt{parallel-bilby} \cite{ashton2019bilby, smith2019expediting, Romero-Shaw:2020owr} with the \texttt{dynesty} \cite{speagle2020dynesty} sampler.
+We consider a network of three ground-based detectors: two Advanced LIGO detectors and the Advanced Virgo detector, all operating at their respective design sensitivities \cite{LIGOScientific:2014pky,VIRGO:2014yos} and use a zero noise configuration.
+Specifically, the synthetic detector data is exactly equal to the expected response due to our GW source.
+Since detector noise is assumed to be colored Gaussian noise with zero mean, this choice makes our analysis equivalent to an average over an ensemble of analyses which use infinitely many noise realizations~\cite{abbott2017effects}.
+To estimate the PDFs of BBH parameters $p(\btheta | d, H)$, we use the Bayesian inference package \texttt{parallel-bilby}~\footnote{We use \texttt{bilby} 1.0.3 and \texttt{parallel-bilby} 0.1.6.} \cite{ashton2019bilby, smith2019expediting, Romero-Shaw:2020owr} with the \texttt{dynesty} \cite{speagle2020dynesty} sampler.
 We consider binaries with total masses $175 M_{\odot} \leq M \leq 300 M_{\odot}$ and mass-ratio $1/40 \leq q \leq 1/10$, which would merge in LIGO/Virgo's sensitive band \cite{Smith_2013}.

 We begin by considering binaries whose component spins are either aligned/anti-aligned with the orbital angular momentum.
-We employ the GW signal model \texttt{IMRPhenomXHM} \cite{Pratten:2020fqn,Garcia-Quiros:2020qpx}, a state-of-art phenomenological non-precessing multi-mode frequency domain model, from the \texttt{LALSuite} software library~\cite{lalsuite}.
+We employ the GW signal model \texttt{IMRPhenomXHM} \cite{Pratten:2020fqn,Garcia-Quiros:2020qpx}~\footnote{The model \texttt{IMRPhenomXHM} has been generated with LALSuite version 6.79, while for analysis using the \texttt{IMRPhenomPXHM} model use LALSuite version 6.83.}., a state-of-art phenomenological non-precessing multi-mode frequency domain model, from the \texttt{LALSuite} software library~\cite{lalsuite}.
 The model includes $\{\ell,m\}=\{(2,\pm1),(3,\pm3),(3,\pm2),(4,\pm4)\}$ modes in addition to the dominant $\{\ell,m\}=(2,\pm2)$ quadrupolar mode.
 To demonstrate the validity of our results for generic-spin cases, we use \texttt{IMRPhenomXPHM} \cite{Pratten:2020ceb}, a precessing extension of \texttt{IMRPhenomXHM}, that models GW signal emitted by quasi-circular precessing BBHs.